 A budget or worksheet can be particularly helpful in determining what’s possible, with line items for the mortgage payment, property taxes, insurance, utilities, maintenance, and funds set aside for emergencies.

-A mortgage calculator is useful for estimating the real cost of a home purchase, allowing consumers to plug and play with the components that comprise a monthly mortgage payment:
+A mortgage calculator is useful for estimating the real cost of a home purchase, allowing consumers to plug in and play with the factors that influence a monthly mortgage payment:

 • Loan type

 • Down payment amount

 • Homeowners insurance

 • Homeowners association (HOA) fees

 Most mortgage calculators allow homebuyers to enter their credit score for a more accurate estimate.
 Checking your current credit score can help you determine what type of loan you qualify for.

 In many cases, a higher credit score can help buyers get a lower interest rate, while a lower credit score could mean higher interest rates or the need for a larger down payment.